paradisec-archive/PARADISEC_workflows/10_quality_control.md

 ### Media Conch

-[Media Conch](https://mediaarea.net/MediaConch){:target="_blank"} is a tool which enables you to view batch MediaInfo reports, as well as the more technical Media Trace reports.
+[Media Conch](https://mediaarea.net/MediaConch){:target="_blank"} is a tool which enables you to view batch MediaInfo reports.
 You can create *policies* that checks your media against certain parameters, determining if the metadata fits your specific needs.
 Below public  policy that checks if an .mp4 video has H.264 encoding or not.
 You can find this public policy on the *Public Policy* tab within the app.

 <p align="center">
   <img width="500" src="images/MP4-Policy.png">